 Sarah CafferkeyPrint Page

-Memorial tree and plaque erected by the community in memory of Sarah Cafferkey who was a victim of homicide in 2012.
+A tree erected by the community commemorates Sarah Cafferkey who was a victim of homicide in 2012.

 He told police he "snapped'' during an argument after she became angry when she mistakenly thought he called her a "junkie''.
 Hunter, who once escaped from Pentridge Prison, had completed a parole period less than two weeks before murdering Ms Cafferkey.